BigNoid/script.skinshortcuts/README.txt

 -----------------------

  - Just Select method - option to show a 'None' option, which will reset all skin labels passed in.
 See "Advanced Usage.txt", section "Just Select Shortcuts"
+ - Ability to specify available thumbnails for user to choose from with new button 311.
+See "Advanced Usage.txt", section "Overrides.xml", part 12 and "Management Dialog.txt"

 What's New for Skinners (version 0.4.2 - current Repo release)